AustinJRoberts/rna_folding/README.md

 Fig.2 - A pseudoknot formed by a stem of length 3 and a stem of length 5.
 </p>

-This demo is loosely based on the work of the first paper cited in the References section, which is in turn inspired by the second paper in the Reference section.
+This demo is loosely based on the work in [1], which is in turn inspired by [2].

 ## Usage